Frequently asked questions

 When will the railway be completed and what is the timetable for construction?

-2019 - design of passenger terminals in Estonia starts
+2019 design of passenger terminals started

 How much will Rail Baltica cost?